In this Article

-How to Prepare for Taking the GMAT
+How to Prepare for the GMAT

 Most top business schools will require applicants to take the Graduate Management Admission Test (GMAT).
 The higher your score, the more competitive your application could be.

-What is the GMAT?
+What Is the GMAT?

 The GMAT was developed by nine leading business schools more than 50 years ago.
 They wanted a consistent assessment that could tell them whether an applicant might be successful studying in a business and management program.